piegope/doc/docs/en/rdm/windows/user-groups-based-access-control/scenarios/advanced-security.md

 ![Telemark/Montreal - Permissions](https://webdevolutions.azureedge.net/docs/en/rdm/windows/clip3404.png)

 ### In Conclusion
 The permissions are now correctly set.
 Note that every entry added at {{ en.VLT }} level are inheriting from the {{ en.VLT }} as well.
 This means they would be available to admins only, unless their permissions were modified.
-This can be confirmed by looking at the screenshot below, in which the entry ***Daily routine*** is available for everyone (It's permissions have been changed to Everyone).
+This can be confirmed by looking at the screenshot below, in which the entry ***Daily routine*** is available for everyone (its permissions have been changed to Everyone).
 Here is what each user should see in the tree view:
 ![Side by Side Tree View](https://webdevolutions.azureedge.net/docs/en/rdm/windows/clip3391.png)

 You can further customize permissions by using the ***Security Settings*** tab when editing entries.
 As always, great care must be taken when granting permissions.